The Annual Made in Clarkdale show is an exciting event and I feel privileged to have been able to participate in it now for a number of years.

 I have always loved and have been fascinated by art.
 There was so much to explore in this regard in New York City and in my extensive travels.
 During my work years, I took some stone sculpture and pottery classes, which I loved.
 I retired about eight years ago and within a year was feeling restless.
 Since extreme sports were no longer an option for right-brain stimulation, I decided to revisit pottery and have been hooked since.
 I have won several awards for my ceramic art.

 However, I have reached a point where I am no longer excited by simply making pots.
 Fortunately, there is something exciting and intriguing for me in altering well-thrown pots.
 This approach is giving me a chance to integrate my stone sculpture experience with my ceramic art.
 As with all my art, this altering process is evolving as I delve more deeply into it.
-My “pot bashing” seems to bother my wife though.
-She wonders why (and this is a valid question) I would “destroy” a perfectly good pot.
-I love the movement of these types of pieces, the whimsy, and the unexpected.
+Glazing and various forms of adding texture to my art keep me busy exploring and fuels my interest.
+My pieces will often look dramatically different when viewed from different angles.
 I want to invite people to explore my pieces – view them from different angles, to look inside… I see my current direction as moving from craftsmanship to art.
 The two are not mutually exclusive, and I still love to make functional ware.